CloudTechy/acctrenewal/HOTSPOT_DISPLAY_TOGGLES_IMPLEMENTATION.md

 ### For Existing Installations:
 1. Run `database-migration-display-toggles.sql`
 2. Deploy updated codebase
-3. Existing locations will show all elements by default
+3. Existing locations will show all elements by default except PIN display
 4. Customize individual locations through admin UI
+5. Enable PIN display only when SMS delivery issues occur

 ### For New Installations:
 - All features available immediately
-- Default configuration shows all elements
+- Default configuration shows all elements except PIN display
 - Ready for customization

 ## Future Enhancements